lmirzaei/spring-ecommerce-tutorial/README.md

 ![build.gradle](images/build.gradle_image.png)

 # 4. Project Structure
-Create folders we'll need for implementing project.
+Create the folders we'll need for implementing project.
 We'll have four folders inside 'ecommerce.tutorial' package.

-*Folder controllers*: We put our RESTful services in this folder.
+*`Controllers` folder*: We put our RESTful services in this folder.

-*Folder enums*: We put our enumeration classes in this folder.
+*`Enums` folder*: We put our enumeration classes in this folder.

-*Folder jpa*: We put entities and repositories for MySQL database in this folder.
+*`JPA` folder*: We put entities and repositories for MySQL database in this folder.

-*Folder mongodb*: We put models and repositories for MongoDB database in this folder.
+*`mongodb` folder*: We put models and repositories for the MongoDB database in this folder.

-Add package 'resources' and create 'application.properties' file in this package.
-We'll write configuration for our databases here in the next sections.
+Add a `resources` package and create an `application.properties` file in this package.
+We'll write the configuration for our databases here in the next sections.

-Add 'Application.java' file inside 'ecommerce.tutorial' package.
+Add an `Application.java` file inside the `ecommerce.tutorial` package.

- └── src

-    └── main
-        └── java
-            └── ecommerce.tutorial
-                └──controllers
-                    └── CategoryService.java
-                    └── ProductServcie.java
-                    └── SellerServcie.java

 ![Project Structure](images/ProjectStructure_image.png)

 # 5. A Sample Data Model for the Project
-We suppose a simple e-commerce app which includes Sellers and their Products.
+Suppose we have a simple e-commerce app which includes Sellers and their Products.
 We’ll consider these scenarios:

-A Seller has a Profile (Suppose we’d like to store sellers’ information separately because the Profile will have relation with another class).
+A Seller has a Profile (suppose we’d like to store sellers’ information separately because the Profile will have a relation with another class).

 A Seller has some Products for selling.

-All Products organized in Categories.
+All Products are organized in Categories.

-A Product can fall into a/some Categories.
+A Product can fall into one or more Categories.

 Each Category has some Products.